-The Canadian Certified Simulation Nurse Educator (CCSNE) will launch in September 2019.
-The requirements for eligibility to write the CCSNE Exam are as follows: - 1.
-The candidate must be a registered nurse with a current licence in their province or territory. - 2.
-The candidate must hold, at minimum, a master's degree OR have successfully completed the Simulation Certification Program, offered by CASN. - 3.
-The candidate must have a minimum of three years of using simulation their practice as a nurse educator OR successfully completed the Simulation Certification Program.
-The candidate must have completed professional development courses in simulation.
-NB: Completion of the Simulation Certification Program satisfies this requirement.
-The candidate must pay the exam fees.
+- 1. The candidate must be a registered nurse with a current licence in their province or territory - 2.
+The candidate must hold, at minimum, a master's degree - 3.
+The candidate must have a minimum of three years of using simulation in their teaching practice - 4.
+The candidate must have completed professional development courses in simulation